- You decide how your Estate will be distributed.

 A Will survives separation and divorce.
 That means, even if your assets are divided between you and your spouse following separation or divorce, your spouse may still inherit all or some of your assets if you do not have a Will or have not updated your Will to exclude him or her.
 In this particular case, you would need a legally binding Separation Agreement and updated Will to ensure your assets go to the people you designate and not to your spouse, if that is your wish.

 Lawyer Referral for you Will

-Need a referral for a lawyer in Calgary?
+Need a referral for a Wills lawyer in Calgary?
 I recommend Brenda Tan-Uhuegbulem.
 She is in my building.
-I have negotiated with her to give my current and past clients a great rate to help with their Will, Enduring Power of Attorney, and Personal Directive.
+She has very reasonable prices for Wills, Enduring Power of Attorney, and Personal Directive.
 If your ex-spouse used her services for review and signing of a Separation Agreement, she may not be appropriate to help you with your Will.
-For the month of November 2018 only, if you tell Brenda, “Debbie referred me”, she’ll take an extra $50.00 of her total price.

 Should you wish to proceed to use Brenda’s services and you live in or near Calgary, please complete the following:

 - Click here for your Will Questionnaire.

 - Fill in the form (one for you and one for your spouse, if applicable) and save it to your desktop.

 - Email the completed Will Questionnaire(s) to: email@example.com

 Brenda will telephone you and schedule an appointment for you (and your spouse, if applicable), to meet with her.
 Here rates are below.

 Are you living in a common-law relationship or are married?
 There is no guarantee that specific beneficiaries will be entitled to assets you or your spouse have willed to them if one of you has right to those assets as a result of your common law or marital relationship.